MrJuantastic/JuanAvalos/content/posts/2020-01-the-dark-zone.md

 - - -

-This poem is deidcated to Rocka.
+This poem is dedicated to Rocka.
 I am so grateful to be your hooman <3

 ![Rocka's true colors](/uploads/rocka_watercolor.jpg "Rocka's true colors")